goozbach/resume/resume-source.md

 ###[Coraid][]

 ####QA Engineer and Tools Developer -- February 2010 – March 2012
 Quality assurance engineering, testing, and tool/platform development, with some focus in product market fit for an Ethernet SAN Storage company.
+Helped manage QA lab environment of approximately 100 servers and appliances.

 * Testing releases of Coraid HBA drivers for Solaris, OpenIndiana, Nexenta, Windows, and Linux platforms; integrating Coraid storage with ZFS on Solaris based systems and Linux LVM.